Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 We always flatten any cans, plastics etc., to prevent them blowing off down the street and also to allow for extra space in the recycling box.

 I saw a show about our "energy footprint" and one item which caught my interest was the amount of extra humidity added to a home by leaving laundry on indoor racks to dry (during the non dry winter months).
 This puts extra strain on the A.C., can cause mold problems and adds to allergies etc. Like many folk I thought it was best to air-dry vs using the dryer.
-Now - I use the dryer in the evenings, and never on the hottest cycle; it kills the fabrics.

 When my kids were very young (I was a Single Mum) and my finances were very tight...
 I kept all leftover vegetables cooked for meals and put them into a large ziplock baggie in the freezer.
 When there was a large enough quantity...the kids and I would buy a cabbage, some other veggies and make a big pot of soup, some homemade biscuits and have a great "value" meal~